Reduce screen time and regain focus

 First, in my morning routine, my phone stays off until I’ve exercised, eaten breakfast, and started my work for the day.

+The same goes for my night routine.
 I also avoid screens in the evening for at least 1–2 hours before bed.

 Are you jumping between tabs?
 Checking Instagram or the news while working?
 Chatting with friends out of habit?